ianmacdougald/Codices/README.md

 # CodexIan

 CodexIan establishes a framework for developing modular class interfaces in sclang using arbitrarily defined scriptable components.
 For instance, a class written in this framework that iteratively evaluates a function within a routine might implement only the routine, leaving the function itself to be defined later by the user.
 As a result, an object of this class can support any number of diverse configurations without compromising the functionality of the class itself.
-As such, the framework aims to support a best-of-both-worlds situation that balances the specifity of a compiled class's interface with the open-ended potential of scripting.
+In this way, the framework aims to support a best-of-both-worlds situation that balances the specficity of a compiled class's interface with the open-ended potential of scripting.

 For more on how to work with CodexIan, consult the HelpSource guide.